3,000 Hits Hand Painted Baseball Series.

 while on their roster.
 Nap Lajoie, Tris Speaker and Eddie Murray.

-Four members are also members of the 500 Home Run Club.
-Hank Aaron, Willie Mays,
+Five members are also members of the 500 Home Run Club.
+Alex Rodriguez, Hank Aaron, Willie Mays,

 Eddie Murray and Rafael Palmeiro.